 Sonographer (PRN) Insight Health Corp.

-Center for Diagnostic Imaging (CDI), is a national organization with an unsurpassed reputation for quality, advanced imaging services, subspecialty radiologists, and thoughtful, patient-centered care.
+THIS JOB HAS EXPIRED Center for Diagnostic Imaging (CDI), is a national organization with an unsurpassed reputation for quality, advanced imaging services, subspecialty radiologists, and thoughtful, patient-centered care.
 This is a PRN postion, approximately 8-20 hours/month, floating between our Winter Park, Oviedo and Metrowest, Florida locations.

 The Sonographer is responsible for the independent operation of sonographic equipment, and for performing and communicating results of diagnostic examinations using sonography.
 Maintains a high standard of medical ethics at all times.
 Remains self-motivated to increase level of understanding and knowledge of the field, disease, and new procedures as they evolve.